DiegoRedondo1702/odin-recipes/README.md

 ![](https://img.shields.io/badge/Uneweb-blue)

-# Project Name
+# Project Odin-Recipes

-> One paragraph statement about the project.
+> This project is about recipes, of which there are recipes for pizza, arepa and rice.
+I hope you enjoy.

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+New recipes and page improvements coming soon.

 ## Built With